 And so, she had given her share of their caravel to her brother that very morning and had gone ashore in Guayamartí to meet Karsgaard Neuvil, the once-famous, now disgraced footy coach.
 Umberto accompanied her, given the dangers the filth-lined streets near the wharves presented, not to mention those presented by Neuvil himself.
 She had confidence in her ability to defend herself – piracy allowed you the opportunity to hone certain skills, after all – but being outnumbered or swarmed was always a possibility.
 And then there was the matter of the assassins …

 As she walked along the Maral Canal in the shade of the palm trees that lined the strand, she spared a glance up at the region’s most important cultural landmark: the Eztadio de Sanger.

-“Is that it, captain?”
-Umberto asked, which was curious because he was usually so taciturn and also so well-informed.
-She supposed they had just made port that very morning and he hadn’t had the time to meet any of his contacts.
-“Is that where Slave’m Beggar’m lifted the Blue Blood Cup?”
+“There it is, captain,” Umberto said with enthusiasm, which was curious because he was usually so taciturn.
+She supposed they had just made port that very morning and he hadn’t been back home in many years.
+“That’s where Slave’m Beggar’m lifted the Blue Blood Cup.”